Skip to content

 8.1 Scripts in DataFlux Func

-Script sets and scripts each have their own ID and are associated.
-The ID of a script under a certain script set is always {associated script set ID}__{script name} (with two underscores in between), as shown in the figure below:
+Both script collections and scripts have IDs and are related.
+In a certain script collection, the script ID must be {associated script collection ID}__{script name} (with two underscores in between), as shown in the figure below:

 8.2 Importing Scripts in DataFlux Func